-'''

 cutGenome(bs, pattern, overhang=4L)

-'''

-bs a BSgenome object or a character string pointing to a FASTA file pattern character string describing the recognition site overhang integer scalar specifying the length of the 5' overhang
+bs A BSgenome object or a character string containing a path to a FASTA file. pattern A character vector containing one or more recognition sites. overhang An integer vector specifying the length of the 5' overhang for each element in pattern.

-This function simulates a restriction digestion of a specified genome, given the recognition site and 5' overhang of the cutter The total sequence spanned by each fragment is recorded, including the two sticky ends.
+This function simulates a restriction digestion of a specified genome, given the recognition site and 5' overhang of the restriction enzyme.
+The total sequence spanned by each fragment is recorded including the two sticky ends after they are filled in.
 No support is currently provided for searching the reverse strand, so the recognition site should be an inverse palindrome.